 Feeling constant pressure at work and trying to balance your private and professional life is one of the biggest challenges of a modern man.
 Even though we’re well into the new century, the discrimination and prejudice we face every single day make us really tired, both mentally and physically.
+When left unresolved, chronic work stress can cause levels of cortisol to spike, which can increase the likelihood of developing heart disease, high blood pressure, and a myriad of other dangerous and unwanted health problems.
 So, if you’re feeling worn out at the end of the day and unwilling to do anything else other than hit the sack, don’t worry – you’re not the only one.
 In order to prevent stress from ruining your private life, you need to find a way to deal with it.
 Here are a few methods you could explore if you want to leave your work stress at work and focus on your inner self.

 Identify what causes your stress